 Billie Jean King had a family history of diabetes and got diagnosed with type 2 diabetes at the age of 63.
 She has since cut down carbs from her diet, exercises regularly, tests her blood and keeps up with her medication.

 Larry King also suffers from heart disease as well as diabetes.
-He changed his lifestyle by exercising and quitting smoking over the years to keep healthy.
+He changed his lifestyle by exercising and quitting smoking over the years (with help from vape pens and vape mods!) to keep healthy.
 He also avoids high fat foods and sticks to lean meats and salads for most meals.

 The famous singer was diagnosed with type 1 diabetes at the tender age of 13 when he noticed changes in his body including weight loss and mood changes.
 He now is on an insulin pump and has launched a non-profit initiative called Beyond Type 1 which works to spread awareness of diabetes.